Rusgyn/lighthouse-web-notes/Week_3/NOTES-WEEK-3.md

   - we can `console.log(module)` and see its details
 - `module.exports` tells node what to export from a file
   - it defaults to `{}`
+  - exporting a function or variable makes it accessible to other modules that import it.
+If a function or variable is only used within the module it's defined in, there's no need to export it.
 - we can use `require` with relative paths (like ./myModule)
   - it doesn't need the `.js` extension, as that is implied